 WAC 173-340-300 Site discovery and reporting.

 (1) Purpose.
-As part of a program to identify hazardous waste sites, this section sets forth the requirements for reporting a release of a hazardous substance due to past activities, whether discovered before or after the effective date of this regulation.
-It also sets forth the requirements for reporting independent remedial actions.
-The department may take any other actions it deems appropriate to identify potential hazardous waste sites consistent with chapter 70.105D RCW.
+This section sets forth the requirements for reporting a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment.

-(2) Release report.

-(a) Any owner or operator who has information that a hazardous substance has been released to the environment at the owner or operator's facility and may be a threat to human health or the environment shall report such information to the department within ninety days of discovery.
-Releases from underground storage tanks shall be reported by the owner or operator of the underground storage tank within twenty-four hours of release confirmation, in accordance with WAC 173-340-450.
-To the extent known, the report shall include:
+(2) Applicability and timing.
+Except as provided under (a) of this subsection, within ninety days of discovering a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment, an owner or operator must report the release to Ecology.
+All other persons are encouraged to report such a release to Ecology.

-(i) The identification and location of the hazardous substance;

-(ii) Circumstances of the release and the discovery; and

-(iii) Any remedial actions planned, completed, or underway.
-All other persons are encouraged to report such information to the department.
+(a) Exemptions.
+An owner or operator does not need to report the following releases under this section:

+(i) A release previously reported to Ecology in fulfillment of a reporting requirement in this chapter or in another law or regulation, including a release previously reported to Ecology under chapter 173-360A WAC;

+(ii) A release from a heating oil tank previously reported to PLIA under WAC 374-45-030;

+(iii) A release previously reported to the United States Environmental Protection Agency under CERCLA, Section 103(c) (42 U.S.C.
+Sec.
+9603(c));

+(iv) A release previously reported to the state division of emergency management under RCW 90.56.280;

+(v) Application of pesticides and fertilizers for their intended purposes and according to label instructions;

+(vi) Lawful and nonnegligent use of hazardous substances by a natural person for personal or domestic purposes;

+(vii) A release in accordance with a permit that authorizes the release;

+(viii) Except for a release specified under (b)(iii) of this subsection, a release to the air;

+(ix) A release discovered in a public water system regulated by the department of health; or

+(x) A release to a permitted wastewater facility.

+An exemption from the reporting requirements in this section does not imply a release from liability under this chapter.

-(b) Persons should use best professional judgment in deciding whether a release of a hazardous substance may be a threat or potential threat to human health or the environment.
-The following, which is not an exhaustive list, are examples of situations that generally should be reported under this section:
+(b) Examples.
+An owner or operator should use best professional judgment in deciding whether a release or threatened release of a hazardous substance to the environment may pose a threat to human health or the environment.
+The following, which is not an exhaustive list, are examples of situations that an owner or operator should generally report under this section:

-(i) Contamination in a water supply well.
+(i) Contamination in a water supply well;

-(ii) Contaminated seeps, sediment or surface water.
+(ii) Contaminated seeps, sediment or surface water;

-(iii) Vapors in a building, utility vault or other structure that appear to be entering the structure from nearby contaminated soil or ground water.
+(iii) Vapors in a building, utility vault or other structure that appear to be entering the structure from nearby contaminated soil or ground water;

-(iv) Free product such as petroleum product or other organic liquids on the surface of the ground or in the groundwater.
+(iv) Non-aqueous phase liquid, such as a petroleum product or chlorinated solvent, on the surface of the ground or in the groundwater (free product);

-(v) Any contaminated soil or unpermitted disposal of waste materials that would be classified as a hazardous waste under federal or state law.
+(v) Any contaminated soil or unpermitted disposal of waste materials that would be classified as a hazardous waste under federal or state law;

-(vi) Any abandoned containers such as drums or tanks, above ground or buried, still containing more than trace residuals of hazardous substances.
+(vi) Any abandoned containers such as drums or tanks, above ground or buried, still containing more than trace residuals of hazardous substances;

-(vii) Sites where unpermitted industrial waste disposal has occurred.
+(vii) Sites where unpermitted industrial waste disposal has occurred;

-(viii) Sites where hazardous substances have leaked or been dumped on the ground.
+(viii) Sites where hazardous substances have leaked or been dumped on the ground; and